"When should we do the engagement session"?

 Q: Do you travel out of the north Houston area?

 A: Yes.
-I travel anywhere.
+We travel anywhere.
 A travel fee may apply outside of Houston area.

 Q: How long have you been a photographer?

-A: I started shooting professionally in 2006 and weddings in 2010
+A: Shelley started shooting professionally in 2006 and weddings in 2010.
+Ashley has been photographing since 2010.

 Q: Did you go to school for photography?

-A: I actually went to school for Business and just found myself in photography by self teaching and never looked back.
+A: We both went to school for Business and just found herself in photography by self teaching and never looked back.

 Q: What does it take to book a wedding with you?